stevensouza/automon/examples/README.md

 * -Dorg.automon=sysout - Specifies what implementation should be used to monitor your program.
 In this case we are simply printing all method invocations with System.out.println(..);.
 Should you specify one of the other monitoring options such as jamon, javasimon, metrics make sure you include those jars in the classpath too.
+If this parameter is not specified then Automon will look in the classpath for any default implementations (as of 1.0 that is Jamon, JavaSimon, Yammer Metrics) and use the first one if finds or disable Automon if none are found.
 * -Dorg.aspectj.weaver.loadtime.configuration=file:config/ajc-aop.xml - Standard AspectJ syntax for configuring the weaver.
 For
 Automon you will put your 'pointcuts' here that specify what parts of your code you would like to monitor.
-See the [/config](https://github.com/stevensouza/automon/tree/master/examples/config) directory for a few examples
+See the [/config](https://github.com/stevensouza/automon/tree/master/examples/config) directory for a few examples.
+Note org.automon=sysout, can also be put in the comments section of this file.
 * -javaagent:libs/aspectjweaver.jar - Standard way of specifying for AspectJ to use LTW.
 * -classpath libs/automon-1.0.jar:libs/playground-1.0.jar - In addition to whatever jars are needed to run your program you should include automon-{version}.jar.
 This small jar is the bridge between AspectJ and the library you chose to